rgplantz/rgplantz.github.io/_posts/2021-10-26-Using make.md

 The syntax for substituting the value of a variable is `$(`*variable_name*`)`.

 I've added recipes for telling `gcc` to generate the assembly language equivalent of the C source code.
 The `gcc` compiler uses tabs for spacing the assembly language code it produces.
 That doesn't work well when I copy-and-paste into a Word document, so I use the `expand` command to convert tabs to the appropriate number of spaces.

+I've also used two very useful built-in variables in these assembly-language generation recipes.
+The `<` refers to the first argument on the list of prerequisites, and the `@` refers to the target file name.
+These single-letter variables don't need to be enclosed in parentheses.

 I may wish to delete the object files but not the executable program.
 So I've defined `clean` to delete the object files and `allclean` to also delete the program.
 Specifying `clean` as a prerequisite to `allclean` causes the `clean` recipe to be executed first.
 If I've already used `clean` to delete the object files, its recipe would fail when we use `allclean`, causing `make` to end with the `clean` recipe.
 The `-f` option tells `rm` to ignore nonexistent files, thus preventing the error condition from ending `make`.